Skip to main content

 What are the consequences?

 Potential consequences of data exfiltration depend on the attacker’s goals.
-Attackers might demand payment to return stolen data to the organization, sell data to a company’s competitor, or use data to get revenge on a former employer.
+Attackers might demand a ransom payment to return stolen data to the organization, sell it to a company’s competitor or on the dark web, or use the data to get revenge on a former employer.

 Consequences of data exfiltration